voxel51/fiftyone/docs/source/integrations/labelbox.rst

 image and video annotation tools available, and we've made it easy to upload your data directly from FiftyOne to Labelbox for labeling.

-You can `create a free Labelbox account <https://app.labelbox.com/signin>`_ to upload and annotate raw data in the user-friendly Labelbox editor.
+You can create a  `free Labelbox account <https://app.labelbox.com/signin>`_ to upload and annotate raw data in the user-friendly Labelbox editor.
 FiftyOne provides :ref:`simple setup <labelbox-setup>` instructions that you can use to specify the necessary API key and server endpoint to use.

-If you have a `paid Labelbox account <https://labelbox.com/pricing>`_, then you can also take advantage of the
+If you have a `paid Labelbox account <https://labelbox.com/pricing>`_, then you can also take advantage of
-`Model Assisted Labeling <https://docs.labelbox.com/docs/model-assisted-labeling>`_ feature to upload existing labels from your FiftyOne Datasets to edit them directly without needing to annotate them from scratch.
+`Model Assisted Labeling <https://docs.labelbox.com/docs/model-assisted-labeling>`_ to upload existing labels from your FiftyOne Datasets to edit them directly without needing to annotate them from scratch.

 FiftyOne provides an API to create projects, upload data, define label schemas, and download annotations using Labelbox, all programmatically in Python.
 All of